 1880: Gunned Down

 Robert ‘George’ McClure owned a dry goods shop in McKeesport that had been robbed.
 McClure went on a hunt to find those responsible for the crime and discovered them in Dead Man’s Hollow.
-McClure fired shots at the criminals who fired back.
-McClure was killed in the encounter.
+He fired shots at the criminals who then fired back, killing McClure.
 Seven years later, gang leader Ward McConkey was convicted of McClure’s murder and hanged for the crime in the courtyard of the Allegheny County Jail.
 His alleged last words were, “Goodbye, all you murderers”.
 Some believe it’s his spirit that haunts Dead Man’s Hollow.

 The New York Times reported that a man named George A. McClure was killed in February of 1880 in Dead Man’s Hollow.
 Ward McConkey was convicted of the crime in August of 1881, but was hanged in May of 1883.
 He was only 19 years old at the time of his execution in the courtyard of the Allegheny County Jail.
 The newspaper reported that McConkey’s last words were, “All I have to say, gentlemen, is that you hang me because you think I know something about the murder of George McClure and won’t squeal and the people of McKeesport want to see me hanged, but I’m innocent.”
-A white cap was placed over his face and just before the trap was sprung, McConkey said, “Goodbye, murderers, goodbye”.
+A white cap was then placed over his face.
+Just before the trap was sprung, McConkey said, “Goodbye murderers, goodbye”.

 1883: The Explosion

 In March of 1883, four workmen at George Flemming’s stone quarry in Dead Man’s Hollow were killed when attempting to thaw frozen explosives by an open flame.
 The explosives ignited and the blast killed at least two of the men instantly.